rapidsai/docs/overview/overview.md

 # Release Overview
 {: .no_toc}

-We strive to release an update to the RAPIDS data science framework about every 6 weeks.
+We strive to release an update to the RAPIDS data science framework about every 2 months.
 Much can change between releases, so we like to consolidate the latest overview of our libraries, benchmarks, and updates in a release deck.
 Find the latest version below in both .pdf and .pptx format.
 {: .fs-6 .fw-300 }

 ## Latest Version

 Download the latest version of the RAPIDS release deck.

-### v21.12 Release | Dec 2021
+### v22.02 Release | Feb 2022

 #### Download **[pdf](/overview/latest.pdf){: target="_blank"}** | **[pptx](/overview/latest.pptx){: target="_blank"}**
 {: .mb-10 .mt-0 }